milldaulagala/treasure_find/README.md

 The value of the item will increase depend on the number of appraisals.
 If the item  can get more appraisals means it will Obviously increase the value of the collectable.

 On the other hand Professional appraisers, antique enthusiastic who has knowlege about items,  will be able to get Ratings depend on the appraisal.
 The appraiser who makes the nearest value compared to current market value gets more ratings.
-The appraiser's ratings are high means, this appraiser can make more accurate appraisal value.
+The appraiser's ratings is high means, this appraiser can makes  accurate appraisal value.
 The appraiser gets paid according to their ratings.